zergov/venomq/README.md

 # Venomq
-A work in progress, zero dependency AMQP message broker.
+A work in progress, zero dependency AMQP 0.9.1 message broker.

 ## Introduction
-I got interested on how [rabbitmq](https://www.rabbitmq.com/) works, so I decided to roll my own AMQP broker.
+I got interested on how [rabbitmq](https://www.rabbitmq.com/) works, so I decided to write my own AMQP broker.

 It's been a nice learning experience!
 I learned a bunch of new things like parsing packets from the transport layer and how to do connection multiplexing over a single TCP socket.